Curriculum and Academic Policy

 Number of Credit Hours:

 - Number of credit hours associated with the course should accurately reflect the amount of expected work.
-See Credit Hours and Time Equivalencies
+See Credit Hour Definition

 Prerequisites:

-- Evaluate prerequisite courses for curricular alignment and student learning.
+- Evaluate prerequisite courses for curricular alignment and student learning and submit supporting evidence in CIM form.

-- Course changes: provide evidence that continuing current pre-requisites are supported by data.
-Typical evidence will include DFW rates for the course being reviewed as well as for the courses that are used as pre-requisites.
-To evaluate course D/F/W rates, access Argos file OURDB191 or SFASLST (CRN required) in Banner.
+- Course changes: provide evidence, supported by data, to justify maintaining the current prerequisites.
+Typical evidence includes D/F/W rates for both the course under review and its prerequisites course.
+To evaluate course D/F/W rates, access Argos file OURDB191 or use SFASLST (CRN required) in Banner.

 - Undergraduate courses may not be used as prerequisites or corequisites to Graduate courses.